Shahriar-Samir/Active-Edge-Client/README.md

 - React JS
 - Tailwind CSS
 - Firebase Authentication
-- DaisyUI
-- React Router DOM
-- Swiper Js
-- MUI X Charts
-- Node JS
 - Express JS
 - MongoDB
 - JSON Web Token

 # If you want to test it on your local machine
-- Then clone the git repo and where you want to clone the project open the terminal in that directory.
+- At first, you have to clone the client repo, and open the terminal in the directory where you want to clone the project.
+- Then you have to clone the server-side repo of this and just like before clone it in that directory where the client repo has been cloned.
 - Give the command "git clone 'your repo clone link"'.
 - Go to the project directory and open the terminal.
 - In your terminal write 'npm i' for installing dependencies.